Volcanic Dungeon: Reception

+According to their 1985 annual published later in the year, "Volcanic deserves recognition as the first graphics adventure for the ZX-81, and therefore one of the first of all adventures.
+Unfortunately, the game mechanics are rather crude and it is frequently a matter of good fortune."

 Legacy

 Volcanic Dungeon was the second part of the 'Third Continent Trilogy'; See also Black Crystal, 1982 and, The Wrath of Magra, 1984.

 The BASIC source code listing of Volcanic Dungeon is available online.